Schøyen Collection

 The Schøyen Collection is one of the largest private manuscript collections in the world, mostly located in Oslo and London.
-Formed in the 20th century by Martin Schøyen, it comprises manuscripts of global provenance, spanning 5,000 years of history.
+Formed in the 20th century by the father of current owner Martin Schøyen, it comprises manuscripts of global provenance, spanning 5,000 years of history.
 It contains more than 13,000 manuscript items; the oldest is about 5,300 years old.
 There are manuscripts from 134 different countries and territories, representing 120 languages and 185 scripts.

 The Collection procures and preserves diverse manuscripts, from all over the world, irrespective of the geography, culture, linguistic, race and religious background.
 It declares that its interest is in "advancing the study of human culture and civilization" over many millennia.
 Some of its recent acquisitions have been obtained from the civil war-affected regions of the Middle East and Afghanistan, where warlords and smugglers have destroyed ancient sites to find a buyer for ancient manuscript fragments and artifacts.

-Controversies
+Acquisition concerns

-One of the controversies with Schøyen Collection has been whether its acquisitions through the black market transactions encourage further reckless destruction of ancient sites, illegal abuse of heritage sites, and the financing of terrorists or Civil War chieftains.
+Certain items in the Schøyen Collection may have been acquired through the black market transactions which encourage further reckless destruction of ancient sites, illegal abuse of heritage sites, and the financing of terrorists or civil war chieftains.
 Iraq and Afghanistan, for example, have sought a return of certain recently acquired items in the Schøyen Collection.
 The Collection states that it "strongly supports a tough regime for cultural protection", makes active effort towards pro-active compliance with the law and is an "ethical private collector in preserving the heritage of all mankind".

-The provenance of the various cuneiform materials held by the Schøyen Collection has been subject to controversy.
+This concern has also been raised about the provenance of various cuneiform materials held by the Schøyen Collection that are considered by some to be tainted cultural property.